Dhuruvm/NoteCanvasAI/replit.md

 ## Recent Changes (July 28, 2025)

+✅ **Successfully Fixed PDF Generation System - No More Blank Pages**:
+- **FIXED**: Created robust PDF generator that ensures all PDFs have proper content and no blank/white pages
+- **ENHANCED**: Implemented comprehensive visual elements including charts, infographics, and enhanced layouts
+- **UNIFIED**: All PDF generation endpoints now use the same robust system for consistency
+- **VISUAL**: Added proper background colors, visual elements, and multi-model AI processing
+- **RELIABLE**: Fixed all TypeScript errors and ensured all PDF generation buttons work properly
+- **FEATURES**: Includes key concepts, summary points, process flows, charts, and visual elements
+- **MULTI-MODEL**: Enhanced with multiple AI models for superior visual generation and design

 ✅ **Successfully Integrated PostgreSQL Database for Memory Optimization**:
 - **DATABASE**: Created PostgreSQL database with full schema implementation using Drizzle ORM
 - **STORAGE**: Replaced MemStorage with DatabaseStorage class for all data operations